cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 This blueprints use a couple of container registries for different purposes.

-- The Public Registry uses DockerHub.
+- The public registry uses DockerHub.
-- The Private Registry uses AWS ECR.
+- The private registry uses AWS ECR.

 > [!NOTE]
 > Other Container Registry services can be used for the same purporses.